 Instead of acting through a third party, save yourself time, money, and energy while getting better, faster results by hiring our firm directly.
 There are many benefits to hiring us instead of a debt collector:

-- Intimidation factor: A letter from a collection agency is more likely to be ignored, while a law firm’s correspondence will probably be taken more seriously.
+- Intimidation factor: A letter from a collection agency is more likely to be ignored, while a business law firm’s correspondence will probably be taken more seriously.
 The debtor company may take action if legal consequences of non-payment appear more certain.

 - Knowledge: Our Houston business attorneys know the law and how to leverage it to get you the payments you are owed.
 They know your rights and those of the debtor.
 We also know how to trace debtors’ assets, especially those a company may try to hide.
 Attorneys can issue subpoenas and perform document searches.
 We can find bank accounts and other assets that may cover the amount you are owed.

 - Personalized service: We will customize our approach based on your situation and that of the debtor.
 We will do our due diligence, exploring all possible ways to get results.